27medkamal/django-fsm-log/README.md

 ```

 Then migrate the app to create the database table
 ```bash
 python manage.py migrate django_fsm_log
 ```

 ## Usage

-The app listens for the `django_fsm.signals.post_transition` signal and
+The app will listen for `django_fsm.signals.post_transition` to be fired and
-creates a new record for each transition.
+create a new record for each transition.

-To query the log:
+To query logs simply
 ```python
 from django_fsm_log.models import StateLog StateLog.objects.all()